Weymouth Drug & Alcohol Rehab, Detox & Treatment Resources

 Narcotics Anonymous (NA) Meetings

-Narcotics Anonymous were formed to address those in recovery from drug dependence.
+Narcotics Anonymous was formed to address those in recovery from drug dependence.
 The group applies beliefs and principles similar to those of Alcoholics Anonymous while focusing on narcotics.
 NA also uses the 12-step program that relies on spirituality in facilitating recovery.
 You will benefit by finding a supportive network of peers who provide encouragement and tips on how best to focus on sobriety.
-If you are looking for NA meetings in Weymouth, then be sure to visit the addresses below.
+If you are looking for NA meetings near your area, then be sure to visit the addresses below.

 24 Athens St.